-As outlined below, the goals established for 2022 were met while making progress towards the others within the projected timeline.
+As outlined below, the goals established for 2023 were met while making progress towards the others within the projected timeline.

-Material topic Goal Status Overall management ISO 14001 certification by 2022. ✓ Integrated environmental policy by 2023. ✓ Air quality: eliminating sources and air pollution Installing dedusting filters in all furnaces by 2023.
-In progress, within the expected timeframe, with 1 filter already installed and the others being implemented.
-Self-production of renewable energy in 2023.
-In progress, on schedule.
-Renewable energy Increasing the production of our own bioreducers in the industrial process by 2030.
-In progress, on schedule.
+Material topic Goal Status Overall management ISO 14001 certification by 2022. ✓ Integrated environmental policy by 2023. ✓ Air quality: eliminating sources and air pollution Installing dedusting filters in all furnaces by 2023. ✓ Renewable energy Self-production of renewable energy in 2030. ✓ Increasing the production of our own bioreducers in the industrial process by 2030.
+In progress.
 Climate change Promoting the reduction of CO2 emissions by 2021. ✓ Disclosing GHG Protocol Brazil inventory by 2022. ✓ Posting data in the CDP by 2025.
-In progress, on schedule.
-Achieving zero carbon balance by 2030.
-Completed, ahead of schedule in 2021.
-Water and effluents Reducing water footprint per metric ton of product by 2025.
-In progress, on schedule.
+In progress.
+Achieving zero carbon balance by 2030. ✓ Water and effluents Reducing water footprint per metric ton of product by 2025.
+In progress.
 Waste management and circular economy 100% circular economy with filters by 2025.
-LIASA's material topics are the foundation of its ESG strategy outlined in 2022 through a robust process conducted by the ESG Committee in partnership with a specialized consulting firm.
-This report's scope centers on these topics.
+In progress.
 100% of all industrial waste reused by 2026.
-In progress, on schedule.
+In progress.
 Forest management Increasing certified forest charcoal production volume by 2024.
-In progress, on schedule.
+In progress.
 FSC Forest Certification for all eligible farms by 2030.
-In progress, on schedule.
+In progress.
 Community relations and social responsibility Private Social Investment Policy by 2022. ✓ Implementing the "Ligas da Vida" project by 2023. ✓

-A multidisciplinary team, managed by the ESG Committee, developed this sustainability report whereas its final version underwent review by the Managing, Finance and ESG Director, the CEO and the COO.
+A multidisciplinary team, managed by the ESG Committee, developed this sustainability report whereas its final version underwent review by the Managing, Finance and ESG Director with the CEO and COO.

 Material topic Goal Status Occupational health and Implementing a total safety culture by 2022. ✓ safety ISO 45001 Occupational Health and Safety by 2024.
-In progress, on schedule.
-Employee quality of life and dignity at work Great Place to Work by 2023.
-Completed, ahead of schedule in 2022.
-Diversity and equal opportunity Increasing the percentage of women in the workforce.
-In progress, on schedule.
-In any case, the percentage has already been increased in 2022.
-Responsible supply Implementing the responsible purchasing program by 2022. ✓ Developing local suppliers by 2023.
-In progress, on schedule.
-Customer satisfaction and product quality Creating in-house survey based on ISO 9001 indicators: customer satisfaction and complaints, setting targets: all complaints handled by 2023.
-In progress, on schedule.
-In any case, the first survey was conducted in 2022.
-Ethics and compliance All employees and third parties to complete Code of Ethics training by 2023.
-In progress, on schedule.
-Important to note that employee training (or refreshing) has already occurred.
-Corporate Adapting governance to the IBGC Best Practices Code by 2024.
-In progress, on schedule.
-Innovation and patents Allocating a percentage of our turnover to R&D (Research and Development) by 2024.
-In progress, on schedule.
+In progress.
+Employee quality of life and dignity at work Great Place to Work by 2023. ✓ Diversity and equal opportunity Increasing the percentage of women in the workforce.
+In progress.
+Responsible supply Implementing the responsible purchasing program by 2022. ✓ Developing local suppliers by 2023. ✓ Customer satisfaction and product quality Creating in-house survey based on ISO 9001 indicators: customer satisfaction and complaints, setting targets: all complaints handled by 2023.
+In progress, rescheduled for 2024.
+Ethics and compliance All employees and third parties to complete Code of Ethics training by 2023. ✓ Governance Adapting governance to the IBGC Best Practices Code by 2024.
+In progress.
+Ilnnovation and patents Allocating a percentage of our turnover to R&D (Research and Development) by 2024.
+In progress.
 Number of innovation projects to be completed by 2025.
-In progress, on schedule.
+In progress.

-LIASA's ESG Working Group, composed of representatives from the Legal, Environmental, Management System, Communication and Social Responsibility, People, and Management areas, meets biweekly to discuss and monitor the actions and goals outlined in the strategic sustainability plan.
+LIASA's ESG Working Group, composed of representatives from Legal, Environmental, Management System, Communication and Social Responsibility, People, and Management areas, meets biweekly to discuss and monitor the actions and goals outlined in the strategic sustainability plan.

-Additionally, LIASA places a high importance on the development of its governance policies, which are continuously analyzed by the ESG Committee.
-The Managing, Finance and ESG Board reviews their implementation while monitoring the process alongside the CEO and the COO.
+The company is also highly focused on the evolution of its governance policies, which are constantly being studied by the ESG Committee.
+The Managing, Finance and ESG Board reviews their implementation while monitoring the process alongside the CEO and COO.